 “My neck has locked!!” is a common complaint at this time of year.
 The cooler weather brings different aches, pains and injuries.
 Many people are waking up with a “locked” neck.
 This sudden onset of neck pain seemingly has no cause.
-Generally you will be unable to turn one direction, your head is twisted to one side, with pain and muscle spasm.
-The condition is known as torticollus or wry neck.
+Generally, you will be unable to turn one direction, your head is twisted to one side, with pain and muscle spasm.
+The condition is known as torticollis or wry neck.

 It is important that you try to keep your head and neck moving.
 Take it slowly and turn until you just start to feel pain.
 Do NOT push into the pain.
 It is natural to want to guard the area and hold it perfectly still.
-Unfortunately this allows the neck to “lock up” even more.
+Unfortunately, this allows the neck to “lock-up” even more.

-In newborns, torticollus is common and can be due to the position of the head in the womb, the birth process or intervention such as forceps delivery.
+In newborns, torticollis is common and can be due to the position of the head in the womb, the birth process or intervention such as forceps delivery.
 It can take up to 3 months to develop after birth.
 Parents normally find it quite upsetting to see their baby with a tilted head or difficulty turning or feeding.
-It is quite a common condition, with some studies reporting torticollus to affect every 3 in 100 babies.
+It is quite a common condition, with some studies reporting torticollis to affect every 3 in 100 babies.

 Chiropractors do a thorough assessment of your newborn before discussing treatment options with you.
 Treatment normally consists of gentle mobilisations (no high-velocity chiropractic adjustments), gentle stretches and muscle releases.
 You will be given some exercises and activities to do at home with your newborn or infant to encourage their range of motion.
 Without treatment, your infant’s torticollis can last up to 6 months.